-Many of the other ingredients in this recipe are ones you might have on hand after putting together a Thanksgiving dinner—onions and celery from the dressing, carrots after making my honey-glazed carrot recipe, fresh thyme, and butter from the mashed potatoes and gravy.
+Many of the other ingredients in this recipe are ones you might have on hand after putting together a Thanksgiving dinner such as onions and celery from the dressing, carrots after making my honey-glazed carrot recipe, fresh thyme, and butter from the mashed potatoes and gravy.

-If you have time, you can use the turkey carcass to make homemade turkey stock to use in the pot pie filling, but if that’s not in the cards right now, no worries—any store-bought or homemade chicken stock will work just fine, too.
-(Note that if you use chicken broth, it’s already seasoned with salt, so you may need to add less salt to the recipe.)
+If you have time, you can use the turkey carcass to make homemade turkey stock to use in the pot pie filling.
+However, if that’s not in the cards right now, no worries—any store-bought or homemade chicken stock will work just fine, too.
+(Note that if you use chicken broth, it’s already seasoned with salt, so you may need to add less salt to the recipe!)

 See recipe card below this post for ingredient quantities and full instructions.